If your travels are taking you to Helsinki Finland, we recommend that you take a look at getting a Helsinki Card.

 What is the Helsinki Card?

-It also includes discounts for a number of other attractions and restaurants, as well as unlimited public transport within the city limits, a free sight-seeing bus tour, a Hop of Hop off bus tour (seasonal), and a free guidebook to the city.
+It also includes discounts for a number of other attractions and restaurants, as well as the option to include unlimited public transport within the city limits, a free sight-seeing bus tour, a Hop of Hop off bus tour (seasonal), and a free guidebook to the city.

 What’s Included on the Helsinki Card?